top of page

 Vanessa Russ

-Dr Vanessa Russ is a Ngarinyin /Gija woman from the Kimberley.
-She was the first Aboriginal director of the Berndt Museum.
-She graduated in 2009 with a Bachelor of Fine Arts (Honours) from the College of Fine Arts (Art + Design) UNSW before returning to Western Australian to pursue a PhD in Fine Arts from UWA 2013.
-She was awarded a Churchill Fellowship in 2014 to investigate the effects of national identity in mainstream art museums on Indigenous populations.
-For this she travelled across the United States of America, Hong Kong and Singapore.
+Dr. Vanessa Russ is a Ngarinyin/Gija woman from the Kimberley and was the first Aboriginal director of the Berndt Museum.
+She holds a Bachelor of Fine Arts (Honours) from the College of Fine Arts (Art + Design) UNSW, graduating in 2009, and completed a PhD in Fine Arts at UWA in 2013.
+In 2014, Dr. Russ was awarded a Churchill Fellowship to explore the impact of national identity in mainstream art museums on Indigenous populations, conducting research across the USA, Hong Kong, and Singapore.

 bottom of page